The Elusive Lynchburg No. 48

 5) Modified combination of No. 3 and 4 above.
 Lynchburg decided to use the Gayner CD 153 molds but to retool them into the newer CD 154 style.
 While they were in that process they went ahead and produced some of the CD 153s, either with the GAYNER name or with it blotted out (No Name), to keep up production or to fill specific orders from the catalog, and recorded that production with the No. 48 number.
 This seems plausible.
 The No. 48 was only in production for three weeks, producing 48,775.
 The first two weeks these were made there were no No. 44s produced.
 The third week, both were made.
 After that, no more No. 48s occur in the records.

 The conclusion is that Lynchburg made some CD 153 without the LYNCHBURG lettering, recorded as No. 48, and using the lettering No. 48-40 on the insulators.
 Lynchburg had the molds for Gayner's CD 153, as evidenced by Mr. Gayner's notation on the AT&T spec sheet.
 It is likely that Lynchburg added the No. 48 to their first catalog because this style had been approved as the standard line communication insulator for AT&T in October of 1920.
 Yet by 1921, the CD 154, Lynchburg's No. 44, had already begun replacing the old standard CD 152 as well as the newer CD 153.
-While Gayner had produced both of these styles, it was obvious that the newer style CD 154 was becoming more popular.
+While Gayner had produced both CD153 and CD 154, it was obvious that the newer style CD 154 was becoming more popular.
 Yet, it is reasonable to expect that Mr. Gayner would offer them both at Lynchburg since even by 1923 users were in transition between the older and newer styles.
 It is also reasonable to conclude that because of these factors they were not immediately produced but were in the catalog as an "on demand" item.

 Nearly all of Lynchburg's No. 48s for which we have shipping records were sold to railroads in New York, Massachusetts, and Pennsylvania. -2- The first shipment recorded is February 5, 1924, during the first week of production of the No. 48 (see Lynchburg Production Records).
-An educated guess is that Lynchburg produced the No. 48 in repose to orders from early price lists and catalogs, and put the No. 48 into production quickly without re-lettering the molds LYNCHBURG.
+An educated guess is that Lynchburg produced the No. 48 in response to orders from early price lists and catalogs, and put the No. 48 into production quickly without re-lettering the molds LYNCHBURG.
 There is no way to know if these were originally No Name molds or were blotted out GAYNER lettered molds, or both.
 If the style were put into production because of orders from the catalog, and production was "on demand" rather than stockpiled in inventory, there was likely not enough time to letter the molds LYNCHBURG.
 The fact that the first shipment was sent early during the first week of production suggests that this was a rush job.
 This style was only in production for three weeks and was never produced again.

 While this conclusion seems the most plausible, the reality is that we do not know with certainty what style the No. 48 in the records represents.
 In any case, whether or not Lynchburg ever produced a CD 153, it is highly probable that Lynchburg reworked Gayner's CD 153 molds into the more popular CD 154.
 The crown was retained and only slight machining of the skirt would have produced the profile of the CD 154.
 These would have been Lynchburg's CD 154 Type II, Molds L1 thru L12.
 Lynchburg's CD 154 Type II, Molds L15 thru L24, which have a slightly different profile, were likely made in Lynchburg's mold shop as new molds.